davidhalter/jedi/docs/docs/features.rst

 ::

     def foo(var1, var2, long_var_name='hi'):
+        r"""
-        r"""A one-line summary that does not use variable names or the function name.
+        A one-line summary that does not use variable names or the function name.

         ...